Skip to main content

 SimAgents is designed for studying emergent AI behavior in multi-agent environments.
 Key principles:

-1. Reproducibility: Every experiment can be replicated with seed + configuration
+1. Reproducibility: Deterministic baseline experiments can be replicated with seed + configuration; LLM exploratory runs must be treated as non-deterministic

 2. Observability: All state changes are logged and queryable